 Method 1: Disable ETD Control Center

-While the ETD Control Center can cause issues, it’s good to have as a backup on your PC in case your usual trackpad drivers fail.
+While the ETD Control Center can cause issues, it’s good to have it as a backup on your PC in case your usual trackpad drivers fail.
 Instead of deleting it completely, you can simply disable the program from the task manager, and re-enable it when you need to test your trackpad or use it as a backup plan.
 Just follow the below-mentioned steps, and you can easily do it.

 - Press CTRL+ALT+ESC to launch the Task Manager on your system.